 Though I had done the best I could to preserve my ego from the absurd and extraordinary nature of the events of the past few hours there was one thought I couldn’t keep away: how was everything connected?
-(1) There was the surprise party immediately following my landing, which was practically unprecedented for the UEAF.
+(1) There was the surprise party immediately following my landing, practically unprecedented for the UEAF.
 (2) The mysterious migration of Byzantine Ridge to where it was now.
 (3) The Michelle I loved was missing.
 Her replacement, ‘Timeless’ Michelle, appeared to be the same person but without any memory of me (I still had plenty of questions for her).
-(4) The disaster going on I hadn’t even begun to grasp the implications of.
+(4) The disaster going on I had zero grasp of.

 Somewhere in those four events was an answer I had a hankering for but probably didn’t really want to know.
 If I was to speculate I would guess I had entered some sort of apocalyptic parallel universe.
 Despite the improbability it was possible this was the same Earth but transferred to a point in time before Michelle had met me.
 Yet that wasn’t consistent either considering Michelle and I had moved here together.
 To be honest all of this reality defying logic was a bit too much for me to handle.
-It was time to crack on and solve this enigma through practical measures.
+It was time to crack on.

 Emerging from my contemplative bubble, the escalating chaos around me accentuated the abominable nature of my situation.
 According to the sullied street sign in front of me I had found my way back to Damascus Road.
 Now there was a ghoulish plume of beige colored smoke arising from somewhere near the dead center of Byzantine Ridge, quite close to the clocktower actually…

 As any distinguished cosmonaut knows ‘A captain without a ship is stranded, a captain without a crew is foolish, a captain with neither ship nor crew is as useless as cosmic dust.‘ Yes I was stranded.
 Yes I was foolish.
-But I was not going to become cosmic dust.
+But I was not going to be compared to cosmic dust.
 Once again I weaved my way through the suburbs (nearing the retail section of town), this time using the smoke as a waypoint.
 But as always seemed to be the case before I could get there I encountered more drama.
-There was a sound emanating from my back pocket I didn’t recognize at first, until I realized I was receiving a phone call!
+There was a sound emanating from my back pocket I didn’t recognize at first, until I realized it was a phone call!

 The voice I heard had alternating shades of panic and tranquility in it, as if the caller was in a dire situation but was forcing themself to accept a tragic fate.